 Another odd feeling crept over her.
 She felt as if what she had just read was forbidden, as if it were an ancient secret kept from man for countless eons.
 It was a feeling she shouldn’t have, a feeling that she couldn’t explain.
 There was nothing overtly threatening about what she was reading, nothing that should convey terror or guilt, especially not for her; yet still she felt these emotions, or at least thought she did, and she felt them so strongly that they were almost a manifestation themselves.
 It was becoming clear to her why Deni had been so on edge.

-em>The ones that came before.
+The worlds that came before.
 Was Earth not the first world these “gods” created?
 And what exactly did this book mean by, “the Three?”
 As these questions crept into her mind, she gazed down at the large ink drawing at the bottom of the page and shuddered.

 Pepper cringed.
 Most religions were kind enough to give you an out from damnation–eternal or not, the worst afterlives were usually reserved for terrible people and unbelievers.
 But this god not only condemned those who followed her, but it seemed she did so to everyone.
 She knew there were gods in some myths that were obnoxious or even evil–Greek mythology was rife with rape by the divine–but something so utterly demonic was not the trait of any deity she could recall.